numfocus/disc-unconference-2023-projects/README.md

 # DISC Unconference 2023 - Project outputs

 A collection of outputs from the projects created at the DISC Unconference 2023.

+## Contributing to this repository

+If you find typos, incomplete or misleading instructions, or have suggestions for improvements to this template, open an issue at the [numfocus/disc-unconference-2023-projects](https://github.com/numfocus/disc-unconference-2023-projects) repo.

 ## How to build and visualize these documents